 About 3 degrees further south-east is the galaxy NGC 3621, which in combination with field stars displays a special character.
 The spiral galaxy, lying in an elongated north to south direction, looks somewhat mottled, gradually getting brighter towards a wide, dense nucleus.
 The periphery is shrouded in mistiness, with faint splinter stars embedded on its northern surface.
 It has become a habit of mine to name an object according to the very first thought that strikes me when I look at it.
-My notes indicate "The Crux Galaxy" for this one guarded by a trapezium of stars closely guarded by a trapezium of stars closely
+My notes indicate "The Crux Galaxy" for this one guarded by a trapezium of stars closely surrounding the galaxy with a memorable impression of the Crux constellation.